 19. Railroad Worker

 While this is a pretty broad label, railroad workers can travel along the tracks to complete their jobs.
-Some work on the track itself, others work on the trains.
+Some work on the track itself, others operate the trains.

 To become a railroad worker, you’ll need to have a high school diploma to start.
-To work on the locomotive, you’ll often start with on-the-job training.
+You’ll often start with on-the-job training for your career field.